hasura/graphql-engine/graphql/manual/getting-started/heroku-simple.rst

   :class: no-shadow
   :target: https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku

 **Note:** You might need to sign up on Heroku.
-You won't need a credit card, and once you sign up you'll be redirected to your heroku app creation page.
+You won't need a credit card, and once you sign up you'll be redirected to your Heroku app creation page.

 .. image:: ../../../img/graphql/manual/getting-started/heroku-app.png